leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 After all, what do they *believe*?:

 **Reasonoblis**: Devout Catholic.
 Progressive liberal Neo-Conservative.
 **Simplidealo**: Social Justice Warrior.
 Regressive Neo-Marxist.
-Racist against white men.
+Racist and Sexist against White Men.